 |Prepare for two recipes that go so well together!|

 These recipes pair perfectly together and definitely go into the healthy snack category.
 First, I urge you to make the snappy Seed & Grain Crackers.
 I baked these on my silicone baking mat (you want to read excessive commentary?
 See my love letter to silicone baking liners here.) and they worked out a treat.
 If you are not a fan of kasha (it has a strong buckwheat flavour) or cannot find it, you can replace it with an equivalent amount of any preferred small seed or grain such as sesame, flax, or sunflower.
+UPDATE: poppy seeds in place of the kasha is one of my new favourite variations of this recipe.

 Seed & Grain Crackers